-Smollett gave his first detailed account of what he says was a hate crime against him, and the aftermath, in an interview with ABC’s “Good Morning America” that aired Thursday.
+Smollett gave his first detailed account last week of what he says was a hate crime against him, and the aftermath, in the interview with ABC’s “Good Morning America.”

 “It feels like if I had said it was a Muslim or a Mexican or someone black I feel like the doubters would have supported me a lot much more,” Smollett said.
 “And that says a lot about the place where we are as a country right now.”

 Smollett stated that one of the attackers shouted “this is MAGA country” before punching him in the face.
 But he refuted reports that said he told police the attackers wore “Make America Great Again” hats.

 “I never said that,” he told ABC’s Robin Roberts.
 “I didn’t need to add anything like that.
 They called me a f****t, they called me a n****r.
 There’s no which way you cut it.
 I don’t need some MAGA hat as the cherry on some racist sundae.”